microsoft/seismic-deeplearning/README.md

   torch.cuda.is_available()
   ```

-  The output should say "True".

-  If the output is still "False", you may want to try setting your environment variable to specify the device manually - to test this, start a new `ipython` session and type:
+  The output should say `True`.
+If the output is still `False`, you may want to try setting your environment variable to specify the device manually - to test this, start a new `ipython` session and type:
   ```python
   import os
   os.environ['CUDA_VISIBLE_DEVICES']='0'
   import torch
   torch.cuda.is_available()
   ```

-  The output should say "True" this time.
-If it does, you can make the change permanent by adding
+  The output should say `True` this time.
+If it does, you can make the change permanent by adding:
   ```bash
   export CUDA_VISIBLE_DEVICES=0
   ```